Golda Rosheuvel

 Golda Rosheuvel (born 2 May 1970) is a British actress and singer.
-She is known for her theatre work and a number of on-screen roles, most prominently for her portrayal of Queen Charlotte in the Netflix period drama series Bridgerton (2020–) and its prequel Queen Charlotte: A Bridgerton Story (2023).
+She is known for her theatre work and a number of on-screen roles, most prominently for her portrayal of Queen Charlotte in the Netflix period drama series Bridgerton (2020–present) and its prequel Queen Charlotte: A Bridgerton Story (2023).

 Early life

 Rosheuvel was born in Guyana to a Guyanese Anglican priest, Patrick Rosheuvel, and an English mother, Judith Evans.
 She moved frequently around Guyana due to her father's mission work, often staying with indigenous tribes.
 When she was five, her family moved in with her mother's brother in England before eventually settling in Hertfordshire.
 She has a brother.

 Rosheuvel spent her teen years doing athletics with intent to be a professional athlete.
 She did the 100-metre sprint, javelin, and the long-jump.
 However, when she suffered an ankle injury, she turned her focus to theatre.

 She studied for a diploma in performance at East Herts College, before going on to study musical theatre at the London Studio Centre.